Updated July 5, 2023

-Financial liabilities are contractual obligations in which there is an outflow of any financial asset including cash to another entity as a result of a past transaction or maybe there is an exchange of financial assets or the financial liabilities with some other entity where the conditions are potentially unfavourable for the entity.
+Financial liabilities are contractual obligations in which there is an outflow of any financial asset, including cash, to another entity due to a past transaction or an exchange of financial assets or liabilities with some other entity where the conditions are potentially unfavorable.

 The financial liabilities can be the following any of the following items:

-- Any contractual obligation that results in the outflow of cash or some other financial asset to some other entity or exchange of financial assets or liabilities in potentially unfavourable conditions.
+- Any contractual obligation that results in the outflow of cash or some other financial asset to some other entity or exchange of financial assets or liabilities in potentially unfavorable conditions.

 Example of Financial Liabilities

-- An Ltd. purchased goods from a dealer on credit for $ 5,000, which is shown as creditors in current liabilities after 1 month an Ltd. has to pay $ 5,000 to the dealer.
-So, payment to creditor i.e. dealer c becomes the financial liability as to payment to creditor results in an outflow of the asset i.e. cash.
+- The dealer sold goods to Ltd. on credit for $5,000, and Ltd. owes $5,000 to the dealer, which is recorded as creditors in current liabilities after 1 month.
+So, payment to creditor i.e. dealer c, becomes the financial liability as payment to creditor results in an outflow of the asset i.e. cash.

-- A purchased some items from a shopping mall and paid through credit card. at the end of every month, the bill of credit card is generated and to be paid by the 10th of the next month.
-So, credit card payment becomes the financial liability for Mrs A as it results in an outflow of asset which is cash.
+- I purchased some items from a shopping mall and paid through a credit card.
+At the end of every month, the bill credit card is generated and will be paid by the 10th of the next month.
+So, credit card payment becomes a financial liability for Mrs. A as it results in an outflow of assets and cash.

-- A company has to pay rent for occupying the office building to the owner of building hence the rent is classified as current or short-term liabilities which resulted in the payment of cash.
+- A company has to pay rent for occupying the office building to the owner of the building; hence the rent is classified as current or short-term liabilities, which results in the payment of cash.
 So rent is an example of financial liability.

-- An Ltd sold goods to Mr A on credit amounting to $ 5,000, hence Mr A becomes the debtor of A Ltd. Also, A Ltd has taken a loan from Mr A amounting to $ 4,000.
-Mr A instructed A Ltd to settle the payment due from him as debtor against the loan taken by the company. determine financial liability?
+- An Ltd sold goods to Mr. A on credit amounting to $ 5,000.
+Hence Mr. A becomes the debtor of A Ltd. Also, A Ltd has taken a loan from Mr. A amounting to $ 4,000.
+Mr. A instructed A Ltd to settle the payment due from him as a debtor against the loan taken by the company.
+Determine financial liability.

-- A financial liability is a liability which resulted in an outflow of cash or other assets. in the given case asset as debtors resulted in outflow against the financial liability.
-Hence the financial liability is amounting to $ 4,000 as it is the actual outflow of the asset.
+- A financial liability is a liability that results in an outflow of cash or other assets.
+In the given case, assets as debtors resulted in outflow against the financial liability.
+Hence the financial liability amounts to $ 4,000 as it is the actual outflow of the asset.

 Classification of Financial Liabilities

-- Long-Term Financial Liabilities: Long-term financial liabilities are those liabilities which results in an outflow of cash or asset but outflow is to be made in long term i.e. liability is to be settled in more than 1 year.
-Example of long-term liabilities is debentures, deferred tax liabilities, loans etc.
+- Long-Term Financial Liabilities: It results in an outflow of cash or asset, but outflow is to be made in the long term i.e. liability is to be settled in more than 1 year.
+Example of long-term liabilities is debentures, deferred tax liabilities, loans, etc.

 Financial Liabilities Ratios with Explanation

-Short term liabilities include creditors, outstanding payables, short term loans etc. whereas short term financial assets include debtors, short term advances to customers, short term loans given, cash and equivalents etc. A short term financial liability ratio indicates the capability of the organization to pay the liquid liabilities and it analyses the availability of liquidity in the organization.
+Short-term liabilities include creditors, outstanding payables, short-term loans, etc. In contrast, short-term financial assets include debtors, short-term advances to customers, short-term loans given, cash and equivalents, etc. A short-term financial liability ratio indicates the capability of the organization to pay the liquid liabilities, and it analyses the availability of liquidity in the organization.

-Long term financial liabilities include long term loans, unsecured loans, deferred tax liabilities, debentures, bonds etc. whereas long term financial asset includes long term investment, long term loans and advances given etc. Debt Ratio is also an example of financial liabilities ratio which is calculated as debt/assets i.e. total liabilities to total assets.
-Debt ratio gives an idea about the company’s leverage.
+Long-term financial liability includes long-term loans, unsecured loans, deferred tax liabilities, debentures, bonds, etc. In contrast, long-term financial assets include long-term investments, loans, advances, etc. Debt Ratio is also an example of financial liability ratio, which is calculated as debt/assets i.e. total liabilities to total assets.
+The debt ratio gives an idea about the company’s leverage.

 Financial Liabilities vs Operating Liabilities

-- Financial liabilities are those liabilities which are related to cash related liabilities which result in an outflow of cash or other assets whereas Operating liabilities are those liabilities which are related to the production of goods and services.
+- Financial liabilities are those related to cash-related liabilities, which result in an outflow of cash or other assets.
+In contrast, Operating liabilities are those related to producing goods and services.

-- Financial liabilities may or may not be interest-bearing whereas operating liabilities are non-interest-bearing liabilities.
+- It may or may not be interest-bearing, whereas operating liabilities are non-interest-bearing.

-- Financial Liabilities deals with liquidity whereas operating liabilities deals with operations of the organization.
+- It deals with liquidity, whereas operating liabilities deals with the operations of the organization.

-- Operating liabilities such as trade payables etc. Can be financial liabilities as well as sundry creditors are part of operations i.e. Purchase as well as finance which results in an outflow of cash.
+- Operating liabilities such as trade payables etc. It can be a financial liability, and sundry creditors are part of operations i.e. Purchase as well as finance which results in an outflow of cash.

 Advantages of Financial Liabilities